Henrik Tömmernes: Playing career

 Following the completion of the 2012–13 season, Tömmernes and Vancouver agreed to terms on a three-year entry-level contract.
 He joined the Canucks for training camp and played in the preseason registering two assists.
 He failed to make the team and was assigned to Vancouver's American Hockey League (AHL) affiliate, the Utica Comets.

 In the 2014–15 season, continuing with the Utica Comets but unable to earn a call-up to the Canucks, on 8 January 2015, Tömmernes was placed on unconditional waivers in order for a mutual termination of his NHL contract.
 On 11 January 2015, Tömmernes returned to Europe in signing for the remainder of the season with Finnish club, Tappara.

 On 31 May 2017, Tömmernes agreed to a two-year contract with Genève-Servette HC of the National League (NL).
 He made his NL debut on 7 September 2017, at home against Lausanne HC.
 On 4 January 2019, Tömmernes was signed to a two-year contract extension by Geneva through the 2020/21 season, with an option for the 2021/22 season.
 On 25 May 2020, Tömmernes was signed to an early two-year contract extension by Servette through the end of the 2022/23 season.
+On April 27, 2023, Tömmernes won the NL title with Servette to end his 6-year tenure with the team.